radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 - oktaclient – for creating virtual views and being able to authenticate users in Okta Universal Directory.

-NOTE - NEEDS TO BE UPDATED - remotefiles - beta for being able to virtualize file systems.
-Script can be viewed at <RLI_HOME>/vds_server/custom/src/com/rli/scripts/customobjects/FileSystem.java. **This data source requires customization by Radiant Logic to use.**

 - scimclient – for creating virtual views from SCIM v1 accessible data sources.
 See RadiantOne Context Builder Guide for details on virtualizing SCIMv1 backends.

 - scimclient2 – for creating virtual views from SCIM v2 accessible data sources.
 See RadiantOne Context Builder Guide for details on virtualizing SCIMv2 backends.